CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_web_with_python.md

 #### How to properly store passwords?

-hashed and salted, and in a database on the computer which cannot be read by others
+We can properly store passwords by hashing and salting, and in a database on the computer which cannot be read by others

 #### What is HTTPS?